 Did you know that projector screens can be almost invisible when not in use.
 If you are looking to turn your regular lounge into a home cinema then you will want a discrete system.

 This is where hiding your projector screen is essential.
-In order for this to work you need to select a motorised projector screen, which can retract back into a housing.
-We have a range of different sizes of motorised screen available depending on your room size ranging from 68" all the way up to 131".
+For this, to work, you need to select a motorised projector screen, which can retract back into the housing.
+We have a range of different sizes of motorised screens available depending on your room size ranging from 68" up to 131".

 There are many different ways of hiding your screen so that it is only visible when required.
 Your choice will very much depend on your particular application and the stage at which you are in your project.
 Take a look at some of the most popular methods below.
 If you have any queries please do not hesitate to give us a call on 01952 898 533.